szukalski/aws-cdk-ez/API.md

 An EZ EC2 Instance.

-If no props are provided, then a VPC is created
+If no props are provided, then a VPC is created with private NAT subnets.

 #### Initializers <a name="aws-cdk-ez.EzEc2Instance.Initializer" id="awscdkezezec2instanceinitializer"></a>